Santonin: Historical pharmacological use

 Santonin was developed in the 1830s by German chemists by extracting the chemical from Artemisia cina, a plant from Turkmenistan.
 At the time Artemisia was often used as an antihelminthic remedy, and as a perennial it was widely accessible.
-A common remedy at the time used an infusion of 5-10 g herb in 500ml water.
+A common remedy at the time used an infusion of 5–10 g herb in 500 ml water.
 Castor oil could be used to help the expulsion process.
 It was reported that by 1843 candy lozenges were available in Germany which contained santonin.

 Santonin was used from the mid-19th century to the 1950s as an anthelminthic, typically administered with a purgative.
 Santonin was used in treatment of infestation by the roundworm Ascaris lumbricoides and in ascarid parasitoses in general (including threadworm parasitosis).
 It is ineffective in treatment of tapeworm infestation.

 Santonin was often found as a major ingredient of patent remedies for intestinal worms.
 It was sold in numerous formulations with varying degrees of effectiveness, such as worm lozenges, powders, syrups, and tonics.

 It was reported by an official of the Eastern & Russian Trading Company that during 1926, Japanese manufacturers were mixing santonin into nearly all pastry, confections, and tonics as part of a government-sponsored effort to eradicate intestinal parasites; Japan at the time imported five tons of santonin from Russia annually.

-The Encyclopædia Britannica (1911) notes that the typical dose was 2 to 5 grams.
-(This was a total dose; many regimens called for 3 doses daily over 3 days, and the "3 teaspoons 3 times a day for 3 days" regimen was typical around the '50s when use of santonin was starting to wane; actual doses per dose were closer to 20-30 milligrams per adult dose in a typical "'50s regimen", but "one-shot" doses of santonin (especially via suppository) were common in the late 19th century-early 20th century.)
+Encyclopædia Britannica (1911) notes that the typical dose was 2 to 5 grams.
+(This was a total dose; many regimens called for three doses daily over three days, and the "three teaspoons three times a day for three days" regimen was typical around the 1950s when use of santonin was starting to wane; actual doses per dose were closer to 20–30 milligrams per adult dose in a typical "'50s regimen", but "one-shot" doses of santonin (especially via suppository) were common in the late 19th century–early 20th century.)
 The only formerly registered British preparation (as of 1911) was the "trochiscus santonini" (santonin lozenge), but the preparation "sodii santoninas" (soda of santonin) was also formerly listed as an official preparation in the U.S. Pharmacopoeia.
-Commercial preparations containing santonin (usually containing a purgative laxative as well) also appeared in US drug formularies as late as the '50s; the Modern Drug Encyclopedia and Therapeutic Index of 1955 listed Lumbricide (produced by Massengill) and a generic santonin preparation made by Winthrop-Stearns (now Winthrop-Sanofi).
+Commercial preparations containing santonin (usually containing a purgative laxative as well) also appeared in US drug formularies as late as the 1950s; the Modern Drug Encyclopedia and Therapeutic Index of 1955 listed Lumbricide (produced by Massengill) and a generic santonin preparation made by Winthrop-Stearns (now Winthrop-Sanofi).

 Santonin also was used in a lesser extent in treatment of atony of the bladder.
 This usage largely dropped off after the early 20th century.

-Dosage forms varied for santonin; in the 19th-20th centuries, santonin lozenges or suppositories designed for single-dosage treatment of ascarid infestation were the typical form of treatment, whilst in the 1950s the two remaining santonin preparations on the market in the United States were liquid medications.
+Dosage forms varied for santonin; in the 19th–20th centuries, santonin lozenges or suppositories designed for single-dosage treatment of ascarid infestation were the typical form of treatment, whilst in the 1950s the two remaining santonin preparations on the market in the United States were liquid medications.